The Weight of the After by Paperyink

 As three carrots zoom over from the pantry, Kingsley holds his hand out in polite refusal.
 “Please, don’t go through the trouble.
 I had… quite a big lunch.
 But no, actually, I'm here to speak with Ginny."

 Molly freezes.
 The potatoes collide with a muffled thump; the carrots roll onto the floor.
 "Ginny?" she repeats, puzzled.
 "Why would you–,” she draws back warily, “why?"
-Over at the table, the boys trade equally confused glances.
+The boys trade equally confused glances.

-Shaking his head, Kingsley treks through the tangled weeds on the edge of the field towards Ginny.
-She soars overhead, at least a hundred metres in the air, pulling rapid loops and dives.
+Shaking his head, Kingsley treks through the tangled weeds on the edge of the field towards Ginny, who is soaring overhead, at least a hundred metres in the air, pulling rapid loops and dives.
 When she catches sight of Kingsley, she halts mid-trick, her plait swaying with displaced force.

 Kingsley does not wave; he has been repeatedly reminded of the delicacy and formality of this situation, and according to several stiff mustaches, waving is firmly filed under informal, comma, fun.
 He does, however, draw his fingers to his palm once, beckoning her to come down.